suchat932/NHOS/nhos_local_access.md

 # NiceHash OS local access
-This guide provides information on how to access NiceHash OS locally.  create bootable flash drive with NiceHash OS.
-Following the instructions below, you will download NiceHash OS image (an `.img.gz` file), and then use special application that writes an image to a USB drive.
-You cannot simply copy the image file to a USB drive, you must use special software to write it properly.
+This guide provides information on how to access NiceHash OS locally.

 ## What you will need
 Here is the list of preconditions that must be met before you can proceed